 Then, the impossible happens, and Carol appears at Katy’s hotel.
 She is in perfect health and thirty years old.
 She is not the woman Katy thought she knew.
 As she gets to know her mother, she realizes more about herself.

 This beautiful contemporary fiction book set in Italy is well-written and a must-read book about grief.
+However, the touch of magic in this book puts in on our best magical realism books as well.
 This is one of our favorite books about mothers and it is a perfect book club book.
+Can you tell we love this book?

 Read with Jenna Book Club January 2022 Pick